 As the Expert Institute observes,

-“Although subjective judgments are not wholly problematic, they increase the likelihood for bias when additional contextual information is introduced.
+“Although subjective judgments are not wholly problematic, they increase the likelihood for bias when introducing additional contextual information.
 This is particularly important in forensic analysis, where an expert’s conclusions may significantly impact the outcome of a criminal or civil case.”Expert Witness Institute

 Dispute resolvers, advocates, barristers and experts tend to consider themselves immune to bias.
 They may feel safeguarded by the strength of their integrity in the application of the law and presentation of evidence.